WithPrecedent/chrisjen/README.md

 </p>

 To faciliate workflow construction, chrisjen comes with several common workflow designs.
 While straightforward, some of these workflows are otherwise tedious and sometimes difficult to implement. chrisjen does all of that work for you. chrisjen is particularly well-suited for comparative and conditional projects where you want to identify the best strategy or average results among multiple options.
 Among the structures provided out-of-the-box are:
-* Contest: evaluates and selects the best workflow among several based on one or more criteria
+* `Contest`: evaluates and selects the best workflow among several based on one or more criteria
-* Waterfall: the most basic workflow in project management which follows a pre-planned rigid workflow structure
+* `Waterfall`: the most basic workflow in project management which follows a pre-planned rigid workflow structure
-* Kanban: a sequential workflow with isolated stages that produces deliverables for the following stage to use
+* `Kanban`: a sequential workflow with isolated stages that produces deliverables for the following stage to use
-* Scrum: flexible workflow structure that requires greater user control and intervention
+* `Scrum`: flexible workflow structure that requires greater user control and intervention
-* Pert: workflow that focuses on efficient use of parallel resources, including identifying the critical path
+* `Pert`: workflow that focuses on efficient use of parallel resources, including identifying the critical path
-* Agile: a dynamic workflow structure that changes direction based on one or more criteria
+* `Agile`: a dynamic workflow structure that changes direction based on one or more criteria
-* Lean: an iterative workflow that maximizes efficiency based on one or more criteria
+* `Lean`: an iterative workflow that maximizes efficiency based on one or more criteria
-* Survey: averages multiple workflows based on one or more criteria
+* `Survey`: averages multiple workflows based on one or more criteria

 ## Flexible
 <p align="center">